RGPosadas/Mull/README.md

 ## Setting Up your Development Environment

-### Nx and npm
+### Environment

-We use npm and Nx to manage our workspace and dependencies.
+We use **NodeJS 14**, **npm 7**, and Nx to manage our workspace and dependencies.
 The Nx CLI offers powerful tools for development, and we recommend you install it when contributing to the project.

-1. Install npm and nodejs for your operating system.
+1. Install NodeJS 14 for your operating system.
+1. Install npm 7 (if it wasn't included in your NodeJS installation)
 1. Install the Nx CLI:
    - `npm install -g nx`
 1. Install dependencies: